 This Funeral Potatoes recipe calls for prepared, frozen hash browns!

-We’ve tried many different types of hash browns and our favorite remains plain and shredded, not seasoned or cubed.
+I’ve tried many different types of hash browns and my favorite remains plain and shredded, not seasoned or cubed.

 How To Make Funeral Potatoes